KaranPhadnisNaik/albumify/README.md

   * takes in song name and artist name as a querry
   * gets the FIRST youtube URL via google search
   * the yt hash ID is found then processed and concatenated to the main youtube video url
-  * calls youtube dl to specifiy the download of an mp3 file from the extracted url
+  * calls youtube dl to specifiy the download of a m4a file from the extracted url
 * albumify:
   * == main program
   * has 2 options: